Welcome to Year 6

 - Y6 Residential Trip to Robinwood

-As and when I can, I will be booking further trips and experiences whilst ensuring we follow the guidelines for health and safety/Covid-19.
+As and when I can, I will be booking further trips and experiences.
+The list above is just a taste of what’s to come!

 One of the things that Year 6 really look forward to in Y6 is being buddies with our new children in Foundation Stage 2.
-At the moment, due to bubbles in school, we are unable to get the children together to meet their buddies but we hope that we will be able to have some sort of buddy experience during the year as we know how value the experience is for all.
 The Year 6 children play a huge role in helping our new children settle quickly.
-They usually help them in the lunch hall to build up their confidence, and then play with them in the playground at lunch time whilst encouraging them to play with their peers and have independence too.
-Fingers crossed, we may be able to start the buddy system at some stage.
-For now, we will be patient and keep ourselves safe in our own bubbles.
+They help them in the lunch hall to build up their confidence, and then play with them in the playground at lunch time whilst encouraging them to play with their peers and have independence too.
+This is a very special job!

 Y5/6 Statutory Spelling List